mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

     - `docker-compose down --volumes --remove-orphans`
     - `docker-compose build --no-cache` (this may return immediately with no output, which is fine)
     - `docker-compose up`
-    - `docker-compose exec ruby rspec`
       - after lots of output and some waiting, you should see something like:
       ```
       ruby_1  | Finished in 0.05798 seconds (files took 1.27 seconds to load)
       ruby_1  | 1 example, 0 failures
       ```
+    - `docker-compose exec ruby rspec` (this line isn't necessary unless you want to run RSpec directly)

 4. Make sure RSpec still works locally:
     - `cd backend`
     - `rspec` (you should see `1 example, 0 failures` here, too)